 FOLLOW THE MONEY

 Money is at the core of many of the stories that I've recently written about Suarez.
-In an August 25TH story, I wrote about the millions of dollars that Suarez received for his campaign for mayor from developers, contractors, real estate companies and land use law firms who represent clients before the city on a daily basis.
+In, I wrote about the millions of dollars that Suarez received for his campaign for mayor from developers, contractors, real estate companies and land use law firms who represent clients before the city on a daily basis.

 As part of that story I questioned what it meant for a land use lawyer who also happens to be the mayor to be able to use the cover of the lawyer/client relationship to shield a lot of activities that might raise ethical or legal questions if the public was able to know who those clients were?